jsaintro/publicnotes/3dprinting/Firmware/Prusa Firmware.md

 	5. Select the MK3S variant (Firmware/variants/1_75mm_MK3S-EINSy10a-E3Dv6full.h) (6)
 	6. Select English Only (2)
 	7. Set DEV_STATUS to gold (1)
-5. Bin will be in PF-Build-Hex directory named *.hex
+5. Bin will be in PF-Build-hex directory named *.hex
 6. Flash using prusa slicer (or octopi)

 ## Updating